Historical SummaryRainbow Through the Ages

 John Shackelton assumed directorship of the school in 2004 after several years as the school’s curriculum director.
 Under John’s tenure, Rainbow restructured its program to support the school’s rapid growth.
 The school also revitalized and clarified its identity after involving the entire school community in an in-depth self-evaluation process.

-In 2007, Rainbow welcomed its current director, Renee Owen.
+In 2007, Rainbow welcomed Renee Owen as the Executive Director until the spring of 2020.
 She previously founded and led a charter school in rural Colorado.
 Under her leadership, Paradox Valley School received national recognition for its excellence in arts and in closing the achievement gap.
 Renee brings to Rainbow an innovative service-learning model developed with funding from the Annenburg Rural Challenge, evaluated by Harvard.
 This model is presented in her book The Power of Project-based Learning, written with support from Carla Fontaine, Harvard Graduate School of Education, and Franks Betts, previous COO of the Association for School Curriculum Development (ASCD).

 Renee began her tenure at Rainbow by leading the faculty in mapping and enhancing the curricular scope and sequence in all subjects from kindergarten through eighth grade.
 She helped facilitate the school’s transition to the systems-based Dynamic Governance model, which transformed Rainbow into the clearly defined innovative model of education it is today.
 She also has made significant improvements in teacher salaries and professional development opportunities to ensure Rainbow attracts and retains the most talented holistic educators from the best graduate schools in the country.

 The recent focus has been on building and expanding the campus.
 Rainbow grew with the addition of the Orchard House property and a new fantastical playground.
 Later, the school acquired 3 additional acres and the purchase of several new buildings, effectively doubling the size of campus.
 The Omega program moved to the lower part the campus.
 The latest strategic plan that Renee led with the board, contains a vision to share Rainbow’s facilities with the West Asheville community as an act of service, and to share our educational model with the greater educational community around the world!